nlc02/a1-protests-nlc02/README.md

 - Does the change in the number of protests from 2019 to 2020 surprise you?
 Why or why not?
   - **No**, being on social media during both years I am able to recognize context to the great disproportion between 2019 and 2020.
 - Do a bit of research.
 Find at least *two specific policies* that have been changed as a result of protests in 2020.
 These may be at the city, state, or University level.
 Please provide a basic summary, as well as a link to each article.
-  -
+  - [Reparation, police reform, cannabis: Here is what Governor Newsom signed into law on last bill-signing period](https://www.abc10.com/article/news/politics/newsom-signs-bills-last-day/103-2dcbe3eb-2ce8-4647-804c-2b5786d823d2)  **In California**, Governor Newsom was able to get **four** pieces of legislation signed and passed by the _House_ and _Senate_ into laws.
+  - [Conneticut Gov. Ned Lamont signs sweeping police reform bill](https://www.cnn.com/2020/07/31/us/connecticut-police-reform-bill-signed/index.html) **In Conneticut** Governor Lamont was able to pass a policing policy bill into law on _July 24th, 2020_.
 - Take a look (`View()`) your `high_level_table` variable.
 What picture does this paint of the U.S.?
   - The U.S. has a **huge problem of racial injustice** above anything else right now.

 ## Final Thoughts
 When you are finished, with your analysis, please answer the following questions in 1-2 sentences each.

 - What about the analysis surprised you?
+I was surprised that some of the states are not in the correct case.
+I kept thinking that my code was wrong but I realized that the cases are not the same.
 - What parts of this analysis did you find challenging?
+I had a difficult time with all of the functions mainly because of the complexity and I would forget a line that was necessary.
 - What types of analysis do you wish you were able to do with the dataset, but currently don't have the technical skills to do?
+I wish I would be able to map this dataset based on which state or city.